amazingmarvin/marvin-cli/README.md

 But even more importantly, until now scripting wasn't possible for desktop users who disable cloud sync.
-As of 1.60.0 you can run a local API server which serves a subset of the public API.
+As of 1.60.0 you can run a local API server which serves a subset of the public API, plus some bonus commands that only work on desktop.

 So marvin-cli can either communicate with the public API or a desktop app instance.